2 ZERO HUNGER

 • Meal Plan for Staff and Students

 The university provided a comprehensive meal plan that enabled staff and students to access balanced, affordable meals.
 The plan included cafeteria-based set menus, discounted seasonal options, allergy- and health-conscious accommodations, as well as halal and vegetarian menu options to support diverse dietary preferences.
-This ensured that all community members maintained healthy diets regardless of their economic circumstances.
+This ensured that all community members maintained balanced diets regardless of their economic circumstances.

 • Collaboration with Hokkaido University CO-OP